 Stress management (not avoidance) is a key aspect of our having a healthy, active, happy and productive lifestyle.
 This is because stress is an incredibly important aspect of how we grow and adapt too.

 We normally have three options when thinking about stress management.

 - Remove the stressor

 - Increase our resiliency

 This is where Adaptogens come in.
-Many of the people we work, busy executives and business owners don’t often get the luxury of being able to turn down or remove the stressor.
+We work with many busy executives and entrepreneurs that don’t often get the luxury of being able to turn down or remove the stressor.
 They need to be better resourced in how to manage and deal with their daily pressures.

-Adaptogens is an umbrella term for various plant derived compounds which mitigate or reduce the impact of non-specific stress by both dampening the effects of said stressors and improving our body’s ability to tolerate stress.
+Adaptogens is an umbrella term for various plant-derived compounds that mitigate or reduce the impact of non-specific stress by both dampening the effects of said stressors and improving our body’s ability to tolerate stress.